-Accompanist and Cantor: Contact directly to negotiate fee, usually from $125.00 to $150.00 per musician. *Given directly to the musicians prior to the rehearsal.
+Accompanist and Cantor: Wedding with Mass ($150) Wedding Rite Only ($100). *Given directly to the musicians prior to the rehearsal.

 Priest Gratuity: Traditionally from $75.00 to $100.00 *Given directly to the priest at the rehearsal.

 Other: Receptions can be held in the church basement, served by the Altar Society; contact the Altar Society President to make arrangements and check on availability.

 The wedding liturgy has a civil legal aspect to it as well.
 It is important that your marriage license be brought to the church office ahead of time so that we can prepare it to be forwarded to the courthouse.
 The parish will take care of assuring that the sacrament is recorded here at St. Michael’s and in your parish(es) of baptism.